 25009.1 Legislative findings and declarations

-The legislature further finds and declares that unprecedented volatility and increases in electric market prices experienced in 2000 have resulted in serious economic impact on California electric consumers, particularly consumers in the San Diego region as the first in the nation to be subject to the forces of the competitive electric marketplace.
+The Legislature finds and declares that unprecedented volatility and increases in electric market prices experienced in 2000 have resulted in serious economic impacts on California electric consumers, particularly consumers in the San Diego region as the first in the nation to be subject to the forces of the competitive electric marketplace.
 These conditions are at odds with the declared intents and purposes of Chapter 854 of the Statutes of 1996 restructuring the California electric industry and creating a competitive electric market.

-The Legislature further finds and declares that the conditions described in subsection (a) have resulted from rapidly increasing electric demand in California, the presence of insufficient peaking and baseload electric generation and transmission facilities to competitively meet the high electric demand, and the need for electric market reform to establish effective congestion management and market power mitigation processes.
+The Legislature further finds and declares that the conditions described in subsection (a) have resulted from rapidly increasing electric demand in California coupled with an insufficient energy infrastructure.
+California's lack of peaking and baseload electric generation facilities as well as limited transmission capacity makes it difficult for the competitive marketplace to fairly meet the high electric demand, and amplifies the need for electric market reform to establish effective congestion management and market power mitigation processes.

 The Legislature further finds and declares that there is an urgent need to both reduce electric market prices and to minimize electric market price volatility by facilitating increased competition in wholesale markets leading to longer-term competitive market driven solutions.